-Socialization Into a New Professional Identity.
+Socialization Into a New Professional Identity

 The Marriage and Family Therapist's development involves socializing into a new professional identity.
-This is no small task; in the course of learning how to be an MFT, a student will find him/herself encountering unresolved personal issues and situations that have not been mastered in one's own life.
+This is no small task; in the course of learning how to be an MFT, a student will find themselves encountering unresolved personal issues and situations that have not been mastered in one's own life.
 The MFT student will begin to question roles and rules played in one's own family (both family of origin and family of choosing), which may generate stress and changes in relationships with family members and friends.
-Part of the training as an MFT is the exploration of patterns in one's own life (both functional and dysfunctional) that may become activated in the course of working withothers.
+Part of the training as an MFT is the exploration of patterns in one's own life (both functional and dysfunctional) that may become activated in the course of working with others.
 The MFT is constantly utilizing various parts of one's self as instruments of change for clients, and as such, mustbe able to discover both strengths and "stuck points".
 You will be asked, in an atmosphere of safety and respect, to share some of these patterns with instructors through assignments, and sometimes with classmates in a classroom discussion or supervisory context.
 It is understood that any personal information divulged by students will be treated with respect and discretion.
-While confidentiality cannot be assured in such a public setting, each student has a responsibility to contribute to creating a safe environment in which deeply personal information may be disclosed fortraining purposes.
+While confidentiality cannot be assured in such a public setting, each student has a responsibility to contribute to creating a safe environment in which deeply personal information may be disclosed for training purposes.

-A Word on Personal Therapy.
+A Word on Personal Therapy

-Training as an MFT is neither psychotherapy or a substitute for psychotherapy or counseling when intense issues arise that may need exploration and/or resolution.
+Training as an MFT is neither psychotherapy or a substitute for psychotherapy or counseling when intense issues arisethat may need exploration and/or resolution.
 While instructors or course material might stimulate the emergence of such issues and provide you with an opportunity to identify them, it is the student's responsibility to seek professional guidance outside the realm of the department.
 Faculty members who instruct you are not permitted to provide psychotherapy or counseling to you, as this constitutes a "dual relationship", from which you are protected by the AAMFT Code of Ethics and Departmental policy.
-Our faculty will be glad to provide guidance and referral to you, and may perhaps suggest that a course of therapy is warranted in the event that a concern is brought to light.
-Students who have not experienced their own personal therapy or counseling or marital or family therapy should consider undergoing such an experience.
-Your advisor or the Program Director can assist you in locating an appropriate therapist.
+Our faculty will be glad to provide guidance and referral to you andmay perhaps suggest that a course of therapy is warranted in the event that a concern is brought to light.
+Students whohave not experienced their own personal therapy or counseling or marital or family therapy should consider undergoingsuch an experience.

-Support Services for Students
+Counseling Services for Students